Misterio77/website/_src/cv.md

 systems, infrastructure, and backend development.
 I also have experience with UI/UX, as well as (web and graphical) design.

-I'm currently a Computer Information Systems undergrad student at [University of São Paulo](https://usp.br), in my final year.
+I've recently finished my Bachelor of Computer Information Systems gegree at [University of São Paulo](https://usp.br), but plan on sticking around for Software Engineering MSc and PhD courses as well.

 Outside of computing, I enjoy reading (mostly sci-fi), playing the keyboard, snuggling with my pets, and speaking about things I'm passionate about.
 I love